YolandaMDavis/DoubleHardMulticlass/README.md

 [Unequal Representations: Analyzing Intersectional Biases in Word Embeddings Using Representational Similarity Analysis](https://aclanthology.org/2020.coling-main.151.pdf)
 [(project code)](https://github.com/mlepori1/Unequal_Representations)

-We appreciate the efforts of each of these projects towards helps us move forward this research.
+We appreciate the efforts of each of these projects that helped to support our research.